georgeforoglou/Energy-data-parser/README.md

 **1. Getting Started**
 To get started with the Energy Data Parsing and Aggregation API, you need to have Python installed on your system, along with the required libraries specified in the requirements.txt.

+**2. Computation Functions**
+The API includes several computation functions that perform essential tasks.
+These functions are responsible for data retrieval, parsing, filtering, aggregation, and visualization.